CEEMS Exporter

 Redfish collector

 Redfish exposes the BMC related telemetry data using a REST API server.
-Thus, this collector needs the configuration of API server to be able to talk to it and fetch power consumption data of different the server.
-By default this collector is disabled and hence, it needs to be explicitly enabled using following CLI:
+Thus, this collector needs the configuration of the API server to be able to talk to it and fetch power consumption data of different servers.
+By default, this collector is disabled and hence, it needs to be explicitly enabled using the following CLI:

 ceems_exporter --collector.redfish